lhcb/first-analysis-steps/11-eos-storage.md

 interactively and instead feed into a different grid job it makes sense to leave them on the grid.

-Note that EOS *IS* a grid storage (the CERN one), but your personnal space is just in a different subdirectory than the files "on the grid" managed by DIRAC.
+Note that EOS is 'Grid storage', specifically that which is located at CERN.
+Your personal space, at /eos/lhcb/user/<your username's first letter>/<your username>, is just another location on EOS, and happens to be different to the default location used by DIRAC for 'grid storage'.

 ```python
 DiracFile = {'fileExtensions': ['*.dst'],